2020–2021 US troop withdrawal from Afghanistan: Kabul airlift

 On 19 August, the US Navy confirmed that F/A-18E/F Super Hornets from the USS Ronald Reagan—which was sailing in the North Arabian Sea—had been conducting armed overwatch sorties over Kabul, but denied that any low passes, shows of force, or airstrikes had been conducted.
 This contradicted previous social media reports by journalists and local sources that there had been fighter jets flying low over the city.
 A day prior, Chairman of the Joint Chiefs of Staff, Mark Milley, confirmed that a variety of air assets were flying similar overwatch missions across Afghanistan, including AC-130 gunships, MQ-9 Reaper drones, F-16C/D Viper fighter jets, B-52H bombers, and AV-8B Harrier jump jets, and that they were poised to provide close air support in case of contingencies, alongside other assets positioned in the region.

 On 20 August, President Biden promised Americans stuck in Afghanistan that the US government would bring them home.
 He stated that the government did not know the exact number of Americans still in Afghanistan and how many of them wanted to return to the United States.

 On 23 August, at Biden's direction, Central Intelligence Agency (CIA) director William J. Burns reportedly held a secret meeting in Kabul with Taliban leader Abdul Ghani Baradar, who had returned to Afghanistan from exile in Qatar to discuss the withdrawal's 31 August deadline.
 The Qataris helped facilitate the meeting, described by a US official as "an exchange of views on what needs to happen to be done".
 The Qatari government, the CIA, and the White House did not initially comment on the reports.

 On 26 August, a suicide bombing occurred at Hamid Karzai International Airport, killing 11 Marines, one Army paratrooper, one Navy Corpsman and 170 Afghan citizens.

 The final British flight from Kabul took place on 28 August.

 In the early morning hours of 30 August, a US counter rocket, artillery, and mortar (C-RAM) defense system operated by 1st Battalion, 101st Field Artillery Regiment intercepted five rockets launched at the airport, with no reports of casualties.
 ISIL-K claimed responsibility.

 The last US military planes left Afghanistan on 30 August.
-Lieutenant General Christopher T. Donahue was the final American soldier to leave Afghanistan.
+Major General Christopher T. Donahue was the final American soldier to leave Afghanistan.
 Following the last US flight, Taliban soldiers entered the airport and declared victory.

 In the wake of the flawed Afghanistan withdrawal, Republican lawmakers criticized the Biden administration for not providing closure or accountability to Gold Star families of 13 U.S. service members killed on 26 August 2021.
 Families shared their stories in a public forum organized by Rep. Darrell Issa, demanding recognition, answers, and responsibility for the tragedy.